hhandika/segui/website/docs/cli-usage/split.md

 end;
 ```

-But this will not work:
+But this will not work (note the space inside the quotes between the locus and number):

 ```Text
 #Nexus